multitudes/portfolio/README.md

 #### A beautiful coffee timer for the world coffee cupping held by James Hoffmann:

-https://www.worldslargestcoffeetasting.com
+You can read more about the event here: https://www.worldslargestcoffeetasting.com

 This app is a timer app for professional coffee tasters and amateurs.